 Mauritius Tourist Visa

 There are different entry requirements depending on your citizenship.
-Please see this link to see which category your nationality is.
+Please see Appendix 1 to see which category your nationality is.

-- The majority of countries can visit for 90 days without a visa.
+- The majority of nationals can visit for 90 days without a visa.
 This group includes the SCHENGEN area states, the European Union, South Africa, the UK, and the USA.

 - Five nationalities are eligible for a 14-day visa on arrival.

-- There are 16 countries whose nationals must apply for a visa before travelling to Mauritius.
-You’ll need to apply for this visa in the Mauritius embassy or consulate in your home country.
+- There are 16 nationalities that must apply for a visa required prior to travelling.
+You’ll need to apply in the Mauritius embassy or consulate in your home country prior to travel.

 All travelers must have:

 - A valid passport with at least six months validity and a blank visa page.